Autism Conference Breakout Sessions

 Note: Morénike will be a keynote speaker at the conference as well as a breakout session presenter.

 Description: Existing at the intersection of multiple marginalizations dramatically shapes the way an individual perceives the world and is perceived by the world.
 Utilizing facts as well as personal experience, this dynamic presentation highlights some of the unique ways that gender and race impact individuals with disabilities (including neurodevelopmental disabilities i.e. autism).

-Presenters: Chris Kennedy, Regional Director; Brya Emery, Director of Admissions and Enrollment—College Steps
+Presenters: Chris Kennedy, Regional Director and Brya Emery, Director of Admissions and Enrollment, College Steps

 Description: How teams can support students in their transition to a post-secondary education environment with a focus on post-secondary or pre-employment goals.
 Topics include the program overview, age-appropriate transition supports, partnerships both on- and off-campus, and monitoring student goals and progress towards greater independence.

 For individuals or those supporting individuals who could benefit from transitional supports as they seek a college experience focused on post-secondary or pre-employment goals.
 Individuals would be interested in a transition to more independence within the post-secondary environment with peer and professional support through goals and participation in course(s) and in the campus community.